Environmental Management

 Structure for Promoting Environmental Activities

 Our activities related to the environment are implemented as a theme of the Five Management Focuses.
-Accordingly, along with other themes, the Sustainability Promotion Division coordinates and reports to management (Corporate Strategy Meeting) and the Board of Directors on a quarterly basis, which issue instructions as necessary.
+And Sustainability Promotion Department, along with other themes, coordinates and regularly reports the executive council and the board of directors for decision-making of operational matters and instructions are given as necessary.
 In addition, each specialized committee is working on initiatives that reflect recent trends based on previous environmental activities.
 In addition, reports are made to management on each individual theme as necessary and instructions are reflected in our initiatives.
 Furthermore, the Director, Managing Executive Officer, Vice president COO & CSuO has been appointed as the officer in charge of climate change.

 Information Disclosure in Accordance with the TCFD Recommendations